eworx-org/iscoCrosswalks/README.md

 | Operators and assemblers | Plant and machine operators and assemblers         | Literacy         | 18.93 |
 | Elementary workers       | Elementary occupations                             | Numeracy         |  7.20 |

-To translate the indicator to SOC classification, `iscoCrosswalks` has two mandatory column names.
+To translate the indicator to SOC classification, `iscoCrosswalks` needs two mandatory column names.
 Namely, `job` and `value` standing for the preferred labels of the taxonomy and the value of the indicator respectively.

-Thus, in our example we should rename `preferredLabel` to `job`, and `Value` to `value`.
+In our example we should rename `preferredLabel` to `job`, and `Value` to `value`.

 ``` r